adhocteam/a11y-snippets/worksheets/README.md

-# Accessibility Heat Index Score
+# Accessibility Page Score

-An Excel (XLSX) and Open Document Standard (ODS) worksheet to calcuate an accessibiilty score for static content sites, referred to as `electronic content` and rich web applications, referred to as `applications` or `software`.
+An Excel (XLSX) and Open Document Standard (ODS) worksheet to calcuate an accessibiilty score per page.
+This score can measure compliance for static content, referred to as `electronic content` and rich web applications, referred to as `applications` or `software`.

 ## Which Worksheet Should I Use

-Which worksheet to use depends on the type of content you are evaluating.

-Informational sites with high numbers of static content pages should be considered electronic content.
+Informational sites with pages of static content should use the Accessibility Page Score - Electronic Content file.
+These sites are often hand-coded or managed with a content management system like Wordpress.

-Rich applications are more loosely defined:
+Web applications that meet one ore more of these criteria should be considered software:

-* Created using a client-side framework like React, Angular, or Vue.js
+* Use a client-side framework like [React](https://reactjs.org/), [Angular](https://angularjs.org/), or [Vue.js](https://vuejs.org/)
-* Contain logic trees that provide different experiences based on user input
+* Contain logic that controls experience based on user input
-* Contain a high number of rich user interfaces or widgets
+* Contain rich user interfaces or widgets
-* Provide dynamic content like video, audio, or live data streams
+* Provide dynamic content like video, audio, or data feeds

 ## Testing Procedures

-You will need to perform automated and manual accessibility testing to receive an accurate heat index score.
-Automated test errors are used to calcuate a raw score, manual test errors are used as score multipliers, and total pages or views under test are used to normalize for site and application size.
+You will need to perform all recommended tests to receive an accurate page score.
+Automated test errors calculate raw scores, manual tests calculate modifiers, and page count helps smooth scores based on application size.

-### Page Counts
+### Page Count

-Enter the number of pages you will be testing into your worksheet.
-If you are testing electronic content, your page count should match the number of unique URLs in your `sitemap.xml` file.
-If you are testing software or rich web applications, you should consider each view, route, or unique presentation as one page.
+Count the number of pages you will be testing.
+If you are reviewing electronic content, your page count could be the number of URLs in your `sitemap.xml` file.
+If you are testing software or rich web applications, you should consider each view, route, or unique presentation one page.

 ### Testing with aXe